ORCID/orcid-member-services/README.md

     vim ~/.bash_profile
     export JAVA_HOME=$(/usr/libexec/java_home -v 11)

-> **IMPORTANT!** You will need to set JAVA_HOME back to Java 8 in order to work on ORCID-Source

 ## Start the JHipster registry

 - Open a new terminal
 - cd orcid-member-services/jhipster-registry/
 - Run `bash start.sh`.
 This should download the jhipster-registry jar if you don't have it installed.
 If for some reason the download fails you will need to download it manually
 - Wait for the jhipster-registry to start
 - Verify it has started properly.
-Go to http://localhost:8761/#/ and sign in with `admin@orcid.org`, password `admin`
+Go to http://localhost:8761/#/ and sign in with `admin`, password `admin`

 ## Start the user service